 In 2009, CUMC Facilities created the role of Campus Energy Manager in order to spearhead efforts to reduce the University’s environmental footprint across electricity, natural gas, oil, and utilities purchased from the neighboring NewYork-Presbyterian Hospital.
 CUMC’s Energy Manager and the Facilities Engineering team initiated a master plan that led to a campus-wide energy audit in 2011 and a related Local Law 87 compliance effort in 2014.

 In order to expand community engagement, the CUMC Green Team was created in 2013 as a quarterly open forum to discuss sustainability projects and brainstorm new ideas for minimizing the campus’s environmental footprint.
-Beginning in 2016, key CUMC staff participated in the Sustainability Planning Process led by Environmental Stewardship, with representatives serving on each of the Energy, Waste, and Transportation focus teams.
+Beginning in 2016, key CUMC staff participated in the Sustainability Planning Process led by the Office of Sustainability, with representatives serving on each of the Energy, Waste, and Transportation focus teams.
 In early 2017, CUMC introduced additional staff, student, and faculty members to the draft Sustainability Plan in order to ensure greater community input and awareness of CUMC’s proposed strategies and actions.

 CUMC has recently experienced an expansion, welcoming two additional buildings to the campus, the Vagelos Education Center and the under-construction Columbia University School of Nursing building.